 The FDA has approved two nail polishes (ciclopirox and efinaconazole) for nail fungal infections, and both are effective.
-Topical preparations or medications that you apply to the nail area do not treat nail fungal infections.
+Topical preparations or medications you apply to the nail area do not treat fungal infections.

-There are three effective oral antifungals, two of which are FDA approved for nail fungal infections and one is not approved.
+There are three effective oral antifungals, two of which are FDA-approved for nail fungal infections, and one is not approved.

 All three drugs have significant side effects and interact with many medications.
 While taking these medications, regular laboratory tests should be performed to monitor the function of the liver and blood cells.

 When these drugs are inserted into the nails, they continue to work until the drug is discontinued.

 Terbinafine (Lamisil): is FDA approved for treating nail fungal infections and is effective 70 to 90 percent when prescribed as a product.
 It interacts with some other medications, especially caffeine and cimetidine.